Itsfoss0/alx-higher_level_programming/0x04-python-more_data_structures/practice/README.md

 ### Exericises
 1. Write a Python program to create a lambda function that adds 15 to a given number passed in as an argument.
+2. Write a function which takes two arguments: a and b and returns the multiplication of them: a*b